-This post, Summer Project – Music Apps Review, is the first in a two-part series under the category of Piano Teaching.
+This post, Summer Project – Music Apps Review, is the first in a three-part series under the category of Piano Teaching.
 I have been inspired by my membership in the Music Teachers National Association (MTNA) this past year.
 One of the highlights of the year was the webinar titled Fresh Approaches to Old-School Teaching, presented by Peter Oehrtman.
 Part of the focus was on apps, and that is the entire focus of this post.
-I have chosen the following five iOS apps to review.
+I have chosen the following five iOS apps from Mr. Oehrtman’s list to review.
 Android versions of these apps may exist but are out of scope for this review.
 Since some of my students will be taking the summer off, I’ll dedicate that teaching time to researching the following apps.
-I’ll update the post to provide my own opinions, but for now, they are of Mr. Oehrtman.

 Note Rush: Learn to Read Music

 Flashcard drilling.
 Notes pop up on screen, student plays notes on the piano.
 The app identifies that you are correct by using the microphone on your device.